Falls of the Ohio State Park

 Falls of the Ohio State Park is a state park in the U.S. state of Indiana.
 It is located on the banks of the Ohio River at Clarksville, Indiana, across from Louisville, Kentucky.
 The park is part of the Falls of the Ohio National Wildlife Conservation Area.
 The exposed fossil beds of the Jeffersonville Limestone dated from the Devonian period are the main feature of the park, attracting about 160,000 visitors annually.
-The Falls was the site where Lewis and Clark met for the Lewis and Clark Expedition at George Rogers Clark's cabin.